The Student Accounts Office at King’s is part of the Bursar’s Office.

 Students can contact the King’s Student Accounts Office to obtain an account balance.

-King’s students must be enrolled as a student in good standing at the University to live in the University residence.
-If the Student’s university enrolment is terminated for any reason by the University, their Residence Agreement is also terminated, and they will need to leave residence within twenty-four hours of the date upon which they are no longer enrolled.
+Students must be enrolled full time and in good standing at the University to live in the University residence.
+If the student’s university enrolment is terminated for any reason by the University, their Residence Agreement is also terminated, and they will need to leave residence within twenty-four hours of the date upon which they are no longer enrolled.

 Failure to Pay Residence Fees

-Residence fees must be paid by the term due date.
-Failure to do so will see late fees and interest charges applied to delinquent accounts.
+Residence fees must be paid by the term fee due date.
+Late fees and interest charges will be applied to delinquent accounts.